 Escrow Account Refunds

-A mortgage may be subject to an escrow or impound account, for the collection and payment of taxes and insurance.
+A mortgage may be subject to an escrow or impound account, for the collection and payment of taxes and insurance, which could result in you receiving an escrow disbursement.
 A mortgage lender typically requires that you establish an escrow account if you owe more than 80 percent of your home's value when obtaining a mortgage.
 The account allows you to remit payment for your homeowners insurance premium and property taxes in monthly installments, along with the mortgage.
 The lender deposits escrow payments into a separate account and draws from it when these bills become due.

 Each year, your lender must refund any excess of actual expenses, or any surplus beyond what it can legally maintain in the account as reserves.
 By law, your lender can only maintain reserves equal to two months worth of escrow charges.
 Any overage in the escrow account must be refunded to you and may arrive in the form of a disbursement check.